Xiao Guangyan

-Yan was born in Japan to Chinese parents.
+Xiao was born in Japan to Chinese parents.
 He later moved to the United States to pursue his studies, enrolling at Pasadena City College in 1940 before transferring to Pomona College, where he earned a B.A. in chemistry in 1942.
 He subsequently obtained a Ph.D. in chemistry from the University of Chicago.

-Following the establishment of the People's Republic of China, Yan returned to China in 1951.
+Following the establishment of the People's Republic of China, Xiao returned to China in 1951.
 He became a pioneering figure in petrochemical research, focusing on catalysts for hydrocracking, hydroisomerization, and other petroleum processing techniques.

 During the Cultural Revolution, Yan fell out of favor and, in 1968, died by suicide along with his wife and daughter.
 He was posthumously rehabilitated in 1972.

 Biography

 Early life and years in the United States

 Xiao Guangyan was born on September 15, 1920, in Tokyo Prefecture, Empire of Japan.
 His father, Xiao Quanxuan, was a military attaché at the Embassy of the Republic of China in Japan and later served as a minister in the Wang Jingwei regime.

 From 1928 to 1937, Xiao attended Shanghai Nanyang Model Middle and Primary School.
 In February 1937, he moved to the United States, where he enrolled at Pasadena City College.
 He completed high school in 1938 and finished his freshman and sophomore courses with honors in 1940.
 He then transferred to the Department of Chemistry at Pomona College, where he completed his senior year and graduated in 1942.

 In the fall of 1942, Xiao became a graduate student in the Department of Chemistry at the University of Chicago, studying for a Ph.D. under James Franck.
 During this period, he worked as a teaching assistant in organic chemistry, physical chemistry, and advanced physical chemistry courses.
 He earned his doctorate in physical chemistry in March 1946.

 After graduation, Xiao was employed as an assistant researcher in the Department of Chemistry at the University of Chicago from January to August 1946.
 From September 1946 to October 1950, he worked as a researcher at the university’s Metallurgical Laboratory.
 In November 1950, he joined the basic research catalysis group at Mobil.

 While in the United States, Xiao participated in the North American Chinese Student Christian Association and other student organizations.
 These gatherings were often held at his home, where he was exposed to Marxism-Leninism and other political ideologies.
 Over time, he developed a strong desire to return to the newly established People's Republic of China.
 During this period, discussions among Chinese overseas students about whether to return and contribute to China's reconstruction were common.
 Xiao, influenced by acquaintances who had already returned, eventually decided to follow suit.

 U.S. immigration officials attempted to persuade Xiao to stay, offering to complete the formalities for his permanent residency within two to three months, but he declined.